Zach-Shim/DSA/ADT's/Trees/notes/General Trees/1 - Tree Terminology.md

 	**_N_** **− 1 edges**

 We know there are **_N_ − 1** edges because each edge connects some node to its parent, and every node except the root has one parent.

-A **node** is a basic unit of a data structure.
-A node represents the information (value or condition) contained in a single structure.

 An **edge** is what connects nodes together and gives them relation (parent-child).
 ## **Tree Hierarchies**